rnapier/cocoaphony-blog/source/_posts/2014-09-29-haskell-overlords.markdown

 > By not using standard FP terminology in emerging languages like Swift, we deny learners access to a lot of existing literature.

 I certainly agree.
-But there's a lot more to it, and I hope the FP community will get involved in new ways.
+But there's a lot more to it, and I hope the functional programming community will get involved in new ways.
 We'll get there.
 First, a little history for the rest of us.
 FP folks, I'll get back to you in a couple of sections.

 <!-- more -->